The Funeral Home and The Medical Examiner

 How do I arrange an affordable cremation if the deceased is at the county morgue?

 If you wish to arrange for a simple cremation after the medical examination, you will still need to appoint a funeral service provider or cremation company.
 They will complete the necessary forms with you to authorize a direct cremation.
-A direct cremation is where the deceased is collected, then a cremation is performed without ceremony or services.
+A direct cremation is where the deceased is collected.
+Then a cremation is performed without ceremony or services.
 It is the most economical way to arrange a simple disposition.
 Once the funeral home or crematory has performed the cremation, they can make the cremated remains available for you to collect.

 Cremation is far cheaper than a traditional burial, although a simple direct burial can be carried out inexpensively.